 I’d still offer the same advice as I did years ago.
 Go out and meet someone new, experience a new culture, understand your differences, listen to their stories.
 Get involved, read and learn about everything you’re concerned about.
 Make a call, show up at a meeting, run for office!
 Have your own opinions based on facts you’ve learned and researched or experienced.
 It might be scary, but I guarantee you that you will grow and make a new friend or two along the way.
 Here’s wishing you all the love in the world.

 I’m so lucky to have had the opportunity to meet many amazing people.
-People in places like Johannesburg, Dubai, Vienna, Kazakhstan, Vietnam, Munich, Sao Paulo, Brussels, Istanbul, Jordan, Beijing, London, Taipei, Paris, Kuala Lumpur, Madrid, Delhi and many more, who have changed my world forever.
+People in places like Johannesburg, Dubai, Vienna, Kazakhstan, Vietnam, Munich, Sao Paulo, Brussels, Istanbul, Jordan, Beijing, London, Taipei, Paris, Kuala Lumpur, Madrid, Delhi, and many more, have changed my world forever.
 Some I still talk to and see on social media regularly.
 Some I may never see again.
 Either way, they have all helped to open my mind and make me see not only our differences but our commonalities as well.

-Just One Thing
+Just One More Thing

 Have a real conversation and listen.
 Listen to their joys and concerns.
 Listen to how many of those things are the same as yours.
 Then share that story with a family member or friend or share it on social media where you can brighten even more people’s lives.

-Happy Valentines Day to you and yours.
-I hope you make the most of it and share at least some of it with a new friend.
+Happy Valentines Day to the world, and to you and yours.
+I hope you make the most of it.
+Share at least some of these ideas with a new friend or friends.